 • ENVIRONMENT

-• Find a quiet location where you will not be interrupted or distracted by background noise.
+• Find a quiet location where you will not be interrupted by background noise.

-• Ensure you are in a well-lit room and that you have a neutral background.
-If you have difficulty finding an appropriate background, consider virtual backgrounds if applicable to the virtual platform.
+• Ensure you are in a well-lit room, and you have a neutral background.
+If you have difficulty finding a neutral background, consider virtual backgrounds if applicable.

 • NON-VERBAL CUES